morningred88/AWS/DOP-C01_Devops_Prof/Policies_Standards_Automation/Policies_Standards_notes.md

 Building a Secure, Approved AMI Factory Process Using Amazon EC2 Systems Manager (SSM), AWS Marketplace, and AWS Service catalog

 chrome-extension://efaidnbmnnnibpcajpcglclefindmkaj/viewer.html?pdfurl=https%3A%2F%2Fd1.awsstatic.com%2Fwhitepapers%2Faws-building-ami-factory-process-using-ec2-ssm-marketplace-and-service-catalog.pdf&clen=434558&chunk=true

+## SSM- Session manager

+When you start a session to a EC2 instance from session manager, you SSH to the instance.
+All the session is recorded,   you can come back to check the session history to know, who and when did what changes.

+You can also do session manager to on-premise instances.